 I also like that AudioSparx does a good job of curating its content.
 The interface looks dated, but once you get over the learning curve, it’s actually the most efficient music library for upload music.
 They do a good job of screening musicians, and the upload and review process is totally seamless.

-Two things to note about AudioSparx: If you do low priced sales on other sites, AudioSparx doesn’t allow you to post the songs on its site.
+Updated 3/11/21: Two things to note about AudioSparx: If you do low priced sales on other sites, AudioSparx doesn’t allow you to post the songs on its site.
 Additionally, submitting songs to AudioSparx, while non-exclusive, is also in perpetuity.
-Meaning that you can change your mind and the songs down later and submit them to an exclusive library.
+Meaning that you can NOT change your mind and take the songs down later and submit them to an exclusive library.

 There you have it, those are my favorite non-exclusive music libraries accepting submissions.
 Do you have any that you prefer?
 If so, why?